-(ii) Investment securities
+(ii) Investment securities and reverse repurchase agreements

 The Group limits its exposure to credit risk by investing in liquid securities and with counterparties that have high credit quality.
 As a consequence, management's expectation of default is low.

 The Group has documented investment policies which facilitate the management of credit risk on investment securities and resale agreements.
 The Group's exposure and the credit ratings of its counterparties are continually monitored.